onereddogmedia/morphwizpro_manual/content/docs/morphwiz2/interface_overview.md

 **Standalone app only**
 {{< /hint >}}

-Configuration for the fretless playing surface.
+Configuration for the isomorphic playing surface.
 The musical scale may be selected along with parameters that effect the behavior of the playing surface.
 In addition, there are controls for voice management, pitch bend,  and master volume.
 Finally, there are several parameters for real-time audio visualizer, affectionately known as "Blobby".

-# Fretless playing surface
+# Isomorphic playing surface

 {{< hint info >}}
 **Standalone app only**
 {{< /hint >}}

-The [Fretless playing surface]({{< relref "/docs/morphwiz2/fretless" >}}) is the area that contains the notes and expression input to the synthesizer, and is where you play the instrument.
+The [Isomorphic playing surface]({{< relref "/docs/morphwiz2/fretless" >}}) is the area that contains the notes and expression input to the synthesizer, and is where you play the instrument.
 It occupies the bottom section of the user interface.

 The notes are arranged similarly to a stringed instrument, for example, a guitar.
 Each note occupies the vertical column (or fret) with lower pitch on the left, higher pitch on the right.